A Quick Introduction to Pd-Lua

 Basic example

 Note that this is still a very basic example.
 While the example is complete and fully functional, we have barely scratched the surface here.
-Pd-Lua also allows you to process an object's creation arguments (employing the atoms parameter of the initialize method, which we didn't use above), log messages and errors in the Pd console, create handlers for different types of input messages, output data to different outlets, work with Pd arrays, clocks, and receivers, and even do some live coding.
-We will dive into each of these topics in the following sections.
+Pd-Lua also allows you to process an object's creation arguments (employing the atoms parameter of the initialize method, which we didn't use above), log messages and errors in the Pd console, create handlers for different types of input messages and signals, output data and signals to different outlets, work with Pd arrays, clocks, and receivers, and even do some graphics and live coding.
+We will dive into each of these topics in the rest of this tutorial.

 Where your Lua files go